Recognized for Contributions in Melding Marketing, Technology, and Science

 “Nina possesses all of the qualities we look for in our employees.
 She is innovative, intelligent, and inspirational,” said TCG president Dan Turner.
 “We are thrilled that WIT has recognized what we’ve known for a long time: That Nina is truly a leader in her field.
 She is highly deserving of this nomination.”

-TCG (www.tcg.com) is an award-winning small business that specializes in tailored information technology solutions and consulting services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
+TCG (www.tcg.com) is an award-winning small business that specializes in tailored information technology solutions and advisory services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
 TCG transforms information technology infrastructures and inconsistent processes to integrated environments built on reusable functionality, consistent business processes, and interoperable infrastructures.
 The multiple awards that TCG and its clients have received demonstrate the benefits of using best practices such as CMMI, ITIL, and PMBOK to meet complex technology and management needs.

 TCG’s company goal is to save the US taxpayer $1 billion by 2016.
 So far the company has saved the government more than $265 million by automating once-costly processes, using time-saving and money-saving processes in developing code, helping the government restructure its business processes, and paying careful attention to the company’s own expenses on contracts.